AMANJHINKWAN/myRepo/README.md

 # myRepo
-This is my first Git Repository
+This is my first Git Repository.
+Author - Amanpreet Singh